 Action on the exceedance of guideline values

-The water utility is responsible for carrying out all necessary investigation and resampling as specified in this response protocol.
+The local water utility is responsible for carrying out all necessary investigation and resampling as specified in this response protocol.

-1. The water utility and the Public Health Unit (PHU) should be notified of the contamination by the testing laboratory.
+1. The local water utility and the Public Health Unit (PHU) should be notified of the contamination by the testing laboratory.

-2. The water utility and the PHU should determine if a potential acute health risk exists.
+2. The local water utility and the PHU should determine if a potential acute health risk exists.
 Consider the type of guideline value (health-related or aesthetic) exceeded, the concentration, and potential causes such as a major contamination event or treatment failure.
 Further information is available in the fact sheets for physical and chemical water quality in the Guidelines.

-4. If no acute health risk is present the water utility should conduct an investigation, in consultation with the local PHU and the NOW regional inspector, to determine the possible sources of contamination.
-These might include a treatment breakdown or malfunction (e.g. chemical overdose), a mains break, corrosion, interruption to the supply, surges in supply, or deliberate or accidental contamination of the system.
+4. If no acute health risk is present the local water utility should conduct an investigation, in consultation with the local PHU and the DCCEEW regional inspector, to determine the possible sources of contamination.
+These might include the sources, a treatment breakdown or malfunction (e.g. chemical overdose), a mains break, corrosion, interruption to the supply, surges in supply, or deliberate or accidental contamination of the system.
 The investigation may include a visual inspection of the system and associated service reservoirs by trained personnel.
 When found, the source of contamination should be rectified.

-5. The water utility should resample at the same site upon advice from the PHU using NSW Health Repeat Labels, unless specific project labels are issued.
+5. The local water utility should resample at the same site upon advice from the PHU using NSW Health Repeat Labels, unless specific project labels are issued.
 The sample should be submitted to a NSW Health Laboratory or a NATA accredited laboratory for analysis.
 Make sure that the laboratory knows that this is a repeat samples investigating possible contamination.

 6. If the repeat sample meets the guideline value resume normal sampling.